-Water damage typically covered
+Water damage usually covered by home insurance

 - Water from storms such as heavy rain and hail.

 - Water damage that comes through the roof after a storm or tree damages the roof.
 But things change if there's a question about lack of maintenance.
-A slow roof leak that wasn't fixed is likely not be covered, for example.
+A slow roof leak that wasn't fixed is likely not covered, for example.

 - Water damage after a fire from water that was used to extinguish the flames.

 Water damage usually not covered by home insurance

 - Floods and tsunamis.
 A flood is officially defined as "a general and temporary condition where two or more acres of normally dry land or two or more properties are inundated by water or mudflow," according to FEMA.
 Tsunamis start as underwater waves, often caused by earthquakes, that grow in height as they reach the shore.
 You can buy a separate flood insurance policy.